Congratulations Dr Shayne!

 A huge congratulations to our Shayne, who has completed her Veterinary Studies at Charles Sturt University and passed her exams!

-Shayne joined Lake Road Vet Clinic 4 years ago.
+Shayne joined Lake Road Vet Hospital 4 years ago.
 She completed her Veterinary Nurse studies while working with us and while studying at CSU.

 Shayne has been an invaluable asset to the clinic as a senior veterinary nurse and team leader.